Rapid Variability of Sgr A* across the Electromagnetic Spectrum: Results

 In order to determine posteriors of observable and physical quantities, we used the model to construct 1000 mock light curves of 700~minutes duration in all bands.
 The results are given in Table~\ref{results}.
 The mock light curves were then ``observed'' at uniform intervals, unlike the real data.
 This may give the observed data higher variance than predicted by the mock data.
 Figure~\ref{x_ir_corr} compares the posterior of $(\log{S_{\rm{NIR}}}, \log{S_{{X}}})$ to observed flux-density pairs.
 Figure~\ref{specinds} shows calculated NIR and submm spectra indices.
 The model NIR spectral index becomes flatter towards brighter flux densities with a maximum around $\alpha_{\rm{NIR}} = -1$, while the submm spectral index is a wide scatter cloud terminated sharply at $\alpha_{\rm{submm}} = +2.5$.
 These are as expected for a synchrotron--SSC source.

-Figure~\ref{posteriors} shows the posterior distributions of physical and observable parameters based on the models and mock light curves.
-The delay (panel~a) was computed from the maximum of the cross-correlation function of the 230~GHz flux densities with $S_{\rm{thin}}$ for each 700~minute light curve.
+Figures~\ref{post_delay} and \ref{posteriors} show the posterior distributions of physical and observable parameters based on the models and mock light curves.
+The delay (Figure~\ref{post_delay}) was computed from the maximum of the cross-correlation function of the 230~GHz flux densities with $S_{\rm{thin}}$ for each 700~minute light curve.
 We accepted only delays with peaks at least a factor of 5 higher than the standard deviation of the cross-correlation function.
-The high-energy electron density (panel~d) was calculated according to:
+The high-energy electron density of Figure~\ref{posteriors} was calculated according to:

 All other quantities were calculated according to the equations in Section~\ref{impl}.